 Go ahead and explore all options of allowing employees to work remotely/ with limited time.
 Invest in people as much as you investing in technology.
 New ways of working require a culture change – Drive change by sharing best practices, devising policies and support systems, providing learning sessions on effectively leveraging technology to deliver expected results.

-Implementing remote working practices comes with a huge potential of risks.
-Review organizational and data safety by installing cutting edge tools and related processes to monitor and avoid/ stop breach of security.
-Evaluate, educate and implement safe remote-working systems, protocols, threat-identification and swift escalation procedures.
+Implementing remote working practices comes with huge potential for risks.
+Review organizational and data safety by installing cutting edge tools and related processes to monitor and avoid/ stop the breach of security.
+Evaluate, educate, and implement safe remote-working systems, protocols, threat-identification, and swift escalation procedures.